rotki/docs/usage-guides/historical-events.md

 ![Refreshing events](/images/refreshing_events.png)

-To see the query status, you can click the button here:
+To see the status, you can click the button here:

 ![See query status](/images/see_query_status.png)

+Basically, what happens when you refresh the transactions/events are:

+1. It will query the transactions from the "last queried time" to the current time.
+2. For EVM events, after rotki queries these new transactions, it will try to decode them.
+3. The events will be displayed correctly in the UI only after they are properly decoded.

 ![Events query status](/images/events_query_status.png)